kmsmith137/rf_kernels/README.md

   - Do `make all install` to build.

+  - Do `make test` if you want to run some unit tests.

   - If you have trouble getting rf_kernels to build/work, then the problem probably has something to do with your compiler flags (specified as part of CPP) or environment variables.
 Here are a few hints: